 Be natural and genuine.
 If you’re opening a conversation with a compliment, mean it.

 Keep your comments positive—don’t complain about the food, venue, speakers, etc.

 Avoid divisive topics like politics or religion—unless the conference specifically addresses hot-button topics.

 Don’t ask personal questions about marital status or children.

 Remember: You don’t have to stride boldly into the room and be the cool, charismatic center of attention.
 Take baby steps!
-When you attend conferences this summer (you can find lots of great choices on our classifieds page), practice using these icebreakers with your fellow writers.
+When you attend conferences this summer, practice using these icebreakers with your fellow writers.
 As you build your confidence, move on to the literary agents, journal editors, and other influencers—and once you’ve returned home, make sure to do these things.